Administration order

 Exempt goods

-Items that cannot be repossessed for payment of a debt.
+Items that cannot be taken to pay back a debt.

 Expenditure